snstac/adsbcot/docs/source/running.rst

 As a background system service
 ------------------------------

 To keep ADSBCOT running in the background, it is recommended to run it as a system service ("daemon") using systemd.
+This example assumes ADSBCOT was installed with ``pip`` and its executable is located at ``/usr/local/bin/adsbcot``.
+If your system differs, you'll need to change the following code-block to match the installation location for the ``adsbcot`` executable and, if applicable, the configuration file.
+(Try: ``find / -name adsbcot -type f``)

 1. Copy the following code block to ``/etc/systemd/system/adsbcot.service``::